IShamraI/aeroflot-api-cli/README.md

 # aeroflot-api-cli
-Cli tool to interat with Aeroflot api
+Cli tool to interact with Aeroflot api